Aks-Dmv/TroGAN/README.md

 In order to run our examples, you will need model weights for the vanilla GANSketching network, our CUT translation model (explained below), and our quickdraw dataset (if you are training the cut model from scratch).

 ### Step 3.
-QuickDraw dataset (If you want to train cut from scratch, else skip this step)
+QuickDraw dataset (If you want to train CUT from scratch, else jump to Step 4)

+Note that training cut also needs **contours** (see below).

 #### (Option 1) Using our compilation of sketches (converted to images)

 If you would like to retrain the cut model, you would need the horse sketches, which can be downloaded from here: [cut_training_dataset](https://drive.google.com/drive/folders/1ShjmisBbIlUAVSskOl5i0k-6A8n_o-Tq?usp=sharing).

 #### (Option 2) Obtain the user-sketches directly from a custom binary format
-To train a CUT model from scratch, you would need a dataset of sketches.
-Please follow the steps in the README in the [quickdraw](https://github.com/eMYKion/quickdraw-dataset).
+To train a CUT model from scratch, you would need a dataset of **user-sketches** and **contours**.
+For **user-sketches**, please follow the steps in the README in the [quickdraw](https://github.com/eMYKion/quickdraw-dataset).
 However, if you would like to just download the horse binary files, you can execute the following command:

 ```bash
 cd quickdraw